 The Facts

-Marion Levine (the “decedent”) decided to engage Ina split-dollar life insurance transaction as part of her estate planning, because she wanted to help her children with their own estate planning without making additional gifts for their benefit.
+Marion Levine (the “decedent”) decided to engage in a split-dollar life insurance transaction as part of her estate planning, because she wanted to help her children with their own estate planning without making additional gifts for their benefit.
 Through this arrangement, she (or her estate) retained the right to be repaid for those premiums paid on their behalf.
 The issue before the court was what had to be included in her estate because of this transaction.

 During the decedent’s lifetime, the Marion Levine 2008 Irrevocable Trust (the “ILIT”) was created under South Dakota law, with the South Dakota Trust Company, LLC (“South Dakota Trust”) as the independent trustee and an investment committee to direct trust investments.
 The investment committee had one member, the decedent’s long-time employee and close friend, Bob Larson (“Larson”).
 Larson, along with the decedent’s son and daughter, was also trustee of her revocable trust (the “Revocable Trust”) and agent under her power of attorney.